-Affected individuals may be born with an opening in the roof of the mouth (a cleft palate).
-They may have mildly bowed limbs, and limited range of motion in some joints.
+Infants with otopalatodigital syndrome type 1 may be born with an opening in the roof of the mouth (a cleft palate).
+Individuals with this condition often have fewer teeth than normal (hypodontia).
+They may have mild abnormal curvature (bowing) of their limbs, and limited range of motion in some joints.
 People with otopalatodigital syndrome type 1 may be somewhat shorter than other members of their family.

 Otopalatodigital syndrome type 1 is a rare disorder, affecting fewer than 1 in every 100,000 individuals.
 Its specific incidence is unknown.